 Once you go real ingredients, you never go back.
 Real margaritas are made with natural ingredients.
 No mixes or artificial sweeteners.
 For a traditional margarita—I always use fresh lime juice and simple syrup (melted sugar and water) in place of a store bought mix.
 I’m going to boycott the use of pre-made margarita mix, ESPECIALLY if you are using a top shelf tequila.

 The honey lemon margarita is no exception.
 Honey is used as a sweetener while the lemon juice is an alternative to lime juice.
 You heard me right, real honey.
 I dissolve the honey by stirring it into the tequila and lemon juice before adding any ice to the shaker.
 This prevents the honey from clumping up at the bottom of the shaker and freezing.

 You could use silver tequila for this cocktail, however I highly recommend you try Añejo or Reposado first.
 The smokey flavors will give the cocktail more character and give it more of an edge.
 I’m sweet, but not that sweet.
 Now, you may notice this is starting to sound like a premium margarita.
 If you pick up a nice tequila, I highly recommend you pair it with Grand Marnier over triple sec (orange liqueur).
 Let’s go all out for this one.
 Trust me, it’s worth it.

 - Lemon wheel for garnish

 - For the salted rim, take a lemon wedge and coat the rim of an old fashioned glass.
 Dip in margarita salt, rotating until coated.

 - Combine all ingredients (except for the ice) in a cocktail shaker.
-Stir until honey fully dissolves into the drink.
+Stir vigorously until honey fully dissolves into the cocktail.

-- Add a cup of ice and shake vigorously.
+- Add a cup of ice and shake vigorously for 10 seconds.
 Pour straight into the old fashioned glass with the (now crushed) ice from the shaker.
 Garnish with a lemon wheel.